 At the edge of the interface of how Humans make sense of Reality are Semantics and Ontology.

-Ontology being our high level abstraction of the emergent complexity of Reality — a metaphysics that deal with the nature of being.
+Ontology is our high-level abstraction of the emergent complexity of reality — a metaphysics that deals with the nature of being.

-Concepts and categories in a domain that show the properties and relationships between them.
+Concepts and categories in a domain show the properties and relationships between them.

-In contrast, Semantics is the study of how we make meaning out of this Reality.
+In contrast, Semantics studies how we make meaning out of this reality.

 The difference between our representation through language & signs and the things in the world that they represent.

-It’s in the connecting that we create the world.
+It’s in the connection that we create the world.

 The emergence of Language